 Part of making sure that your team is happy and healthy, both mentally and physically, comes from the kind of physical environment they work in.
 Companies tend to focus on culture and compensation when it comes to employee happiness, but office conditions are sometimes overlooked.
 This list will show some of the ways that employees are affected by the spaces that they work in, as well as how to make lasting improvements for the benefit of the business as a whole.

-It’s not difficult to see how working in a cramped or small space can be detrimental to productivity and creativity.
+It’s not difficult to see how working in a cramped or small space can be detrimental to employee productivity and creativity.
 An office layout that forces employees to get ‘too close for comfort’ leaves little room for personal space, which can contribute to discomfort throughout the day.
 A lack of spacing is not just about putting employees too close to each other.
 It also includes the use of cubicles.
 While they were once considered a way to maintain focus, cubicles can actually foster feelings of isolation, which in turn hampers creativity.
-The use of cubicles is also a sure way to prevent collaboration amongst employees.
+The use of cubicles is also a sure way to prevent collaboration among employees.

-Employees asking to work remotely more often than not, having off-site meetings with clients, or becoming increasingly ‘territorial’ can all be signs of an office space that is just too small.
+If your employees are asking to work remotely more often than not, having off-site meetings with clients, or becoming increasingly ‘territorial’ can all be signs of an office space that is just too small.

-As one of the fundamental human needs, natural light or sunlight is essential to people’s wellbeing.
+As one of the fundamental human needs, natural light or sunlight is essential to people’s well-being.
 An office that finds as many ways as possible to incorporate natural light creates an uplifting work environment.
 Natural light tends to have an energizing effect, while artificial, fluorescent lighting can be quite dreary.
-Introducing more sunlight to the office isn’t just about productivity; it’s also about the overall wellbeing of everyone in that space.
+Introducing more sunlight to the office isn’t just about productivity; it’s also about the overall well-being of everyone in that space.